frederic-perez/AmE-dictionary/data/dictionary.md

 __avoidance__ _n_
 __avow__ _v_ :two::hammer: (avowed)
 __avowal__ _n_ An open statement of affirmation; frank acknowledgment or admission. _Syn_ avouchment _He had no right to extort a confession of attachment from me when he had made no correspondent avowal himself._
-__avuncular__ _adj_ :five: Everyone likes an avuncular guy, that is someone who is kind and patient and generally indulgent with people younger than he is.
+__avuncular__ _adj_ :six: /uh-VUNK-yuh-ler/ Avuncular is used to describe someone or something as being “like an uncle,” especially “kind or friendly like an uncle.”
+Everyone likes an avuncular guy, that is someone who is kind and patient and generally indulgent with people younger than he is.
 The Dalai Lama is an avuncular fellow.
 So is Santa Claus.
 Unless you haven’t been good.
-Resembling a uncle in kindness or indulgence. __1__ Of or concerned with an uncle. __2__ Resembling an uncle; friendly; helpful.
+Resembling a uncle in kindness or indulgence. __1__ Of or concerned with an uncle. __2__ Resembling an uncle; friendly; helpful. _The shopkeeper was known for his avuncular charm, always handing out free treats to the neighborhood children._
 __await__ _v_ _Our staff awaits your arrival._
 __awakening__ _n_
 __awash__ _adj, adv_ :nine::m: /əˈwɒʃ, əˈwɔʃ/ __1__ Covered or flooded with water, especially seawater or rain. _The boat rolled violently, her decks awash._ _The boat was almost awash._ _Syn_ flooded, covered with water, under water __2__ Submerged, engulfed, submersed. _The road was awash and impassable in places._ __3__ Containing large numbers or amounts of someone or something. _The city was awash with journalists._ _Market awash with coal._ __4__ Level with the surface of water so that it just washes over. _A rock awash outside the reef entrance._